Witeq/Schrage-Schrage_prmt/README.md

 This alghorithm designate permutation of all tasks where final completion time is minimal (Cmax).
 The program is based on binary min and max heaps.

+Schrage - no task interruption
+Schrage_prmt - task interruption is possible